frederic-perez/AmE-dictionary/data/idioms.md

 __in and of itself__ Considering it alone.
 __in any event__ :two: In any case: _In any event, the audience seemed pleased with your performance._
 __in bits and pieces__ In many small fragments. _Look what you.ve done!
 My favorite lamp is in bits and pieces on the floor!_
+__in broad daylight__ Out in the open during the daytime, when anyone can see what’s happening. _The gangland feud is getting so bad that people are being shot in broad daylight._ _A sniper who prays on victims in broad daylight._
 __in check__ Under control; contained or restrained. _Keep those emotions in check._
 __in deep water__ To be in a difficult situation.
 __in default of (something)__ Due to the absence or lack of something; through the failure of something. _Though it was only a speeding ticket, Janet was imprisoned in default of paying the fine._ _In default of concrete evidence, the jury was obligated to acquit the defendant of murder._